-Brighton Secondary College has nominated one child safety champion, Leading Teacher Wellbeing and Inclusion to support the principal to implement our child safety policies and practices, including staff and volunteer training.
+Brighton Secondary College has nominated a child safety champion, Assistant Principal Student Engagement, to support the principal to implement our child safety policies and practices, including staff and volunteer training.

 The responsibilities of the child safety champion are outlined at Guidance for child safety champions.